grabbeh/introduction-to-coding-for-lawyers/chapter-1.md

 You don't want everything crammed into a small space.
 Some elements like `<p>` and `header` elements have spacing built in also.

-Try adding some content inside your coloured blocks and adding padding and margin rules to some of your classes.
+Try adding some text content inside your coloured blocks and adding padding and margin rules to some of your classes.
+Text content can be styled using attributes like `font-weight`, `font-size` and `font-style`.